getgrav/grav-learn/pages/02.content/02.headers/docs.md

 markdown_extra: true
 ```

 Markdown Extra is a new feature we added in **v0.9.0**.
-You can enable this glboally via your `user/config/system.yaml` configuration file, or you can override this global setting _per-page_ with this header option.
+You can enable this globally via your `user/config/system.yaml` configuration file, or you can override this global setting _per-page_ with this header option.

 ### Lightbox